 4. Quickly move mixture to a mold and let firm up (putting it in the freezer helps).

 How to use sugar scrub cubes

 You can use fun molds (like this spider and web one last seen in our Halloween bath bombs).
-When the scrub is firm, pop them out of the mold and cut into small cube shapes if your mold size is larger.
+When the scrub is firm, pop them out of the mold.
+Cut into small cube shapes if your mold size is larger.

 Keep them in a covered container until ready to use (otherwise they will dry out and crumble).
 Then take a couple of cubes into the shower and crush them a bit in your hand under the water.
 Then scrub away!

 The optional stuff is my favorite part.
 Here are three fall flavors we tried out.

 Maple and brown sugar is a combo that always makes the think of fall (okay, oatmeal too).
 For this flavor, replace the white sugar with one cup of brown sugar and add one to two tablespoons of maple syrup.

 2. Vanilla Coffee Sugar Scrub Cubes

 Who doesn't want a warming coffee beverage on a cool fall morning?
 Before you drink that cup o' joe use this vanilla coffee scrub to energize in the shower.
 Coffee is great for cellulite so mix in ¼ cup of coffee grounds and one to two tablespoons of vanilla extract.

 We couldn't not do a pumpkin version!
 Add one to two tablespoons of skin soothing honey along with a heaping teaspoon of pumpkin spice.
 Get your PSL fix without the sugar overload and buff off dry, dead skin at the same time.